mozilla/www.ccadb.org/cas/incident-reporting.md

    - Close the loop with a final summary once the issue is fully resolved, detailing the lessons learned and future prevention strategies.

 8. **Respect External Reporter Privacy**:
-   - If notified of an incident by an external, third party reporter, please respect their privacy by *only* disclosing their name if affirmativley approved to do so (i.e., use "We received a report from a community member" instead of explicitly naming individuals).
+   - If notified of an incident by an external, third party reporter, please respect their privacy by *only* disclosing their name if affirmatively approved to do so (e.g. say "we received a report from a community member" instead of explicitly naming individuals).

 ###  Incident Reporting: Bad Practices